SreeRaj-K0/Elastic-SIEM-Home-Lab/README.md

 - **Kali Linux (10.10.10.140)**: Used for attack simulations to test the detection capabilities of the SIEM.
 - **Elastic Stack Server (10.10.10.100)**: Hosted on Ubuntu, running Elasticsearch, Kibana, and Fleet Server for log aggregation, visualization, and alerting.
 - **PfSense Firewall**: Secures the network and connects to the internal LAN (10.10.10.1/24) under VMware virtualization.
+- Created and deployed a Mythic C2 payload, developed detection rules, and used Elastic  EDR to effectively detect and contain the compromised host

 This setup allows for real-time monitoring and testing of security events using Sysmon data from all connected systems, with the goal of improving detection and response capabilities.